lukegcollins/sit323-737-2023-t1-prac4p/express-arithmetic-api/readme.md

 # sit323_737-2023-t1-prac4p

 ## Submissions
-Submitted as part of task 4.1P for SIT737.
 - [Arithmetic API](express-arithmetic-api/): The Arithmetic API takes on the following file structure
   - [Src](express-arithmetic-api/) : The source code directory.
     - [App](express-arithmetic-api/src/app): The App directory.